kivlor/ludum-dare-35/LOG.md

 #### 11:46

 Alright, the supply run helped heaps!
-Definatly sticking to the morphing racer idea.
-I think it'll be easiest to create it as an infinate runner that way I don't have to implement competitiors or anything.
+Defiantly sticking to the morphing racer idea.
+I think it'll be easiest to create it as an infinite runner that way I don't have to implement competitions or anything.
 During polish I could possibly hook up a leader board or something but we'll see.

 The idea will be before the transition between each course type the player has